Remediation Funding Source

 How to determine the amount of RFS

-The amount of the RFS must equal the cost to complete the remediation,
+The amount of the RFS posted must be equal to or greater than the amount calculated in a detailed remediation cost estimate to complete the remediation, including

 1% RFS surcharge